How Does Car Insurance Deductible Work?

 Comprehensive coverage typically covers events that are not categorized as collisions.
 While comprehensive coverage is not required if you own your car, it is required if you are paying back an auto loan or if you’re leasing your car.

-Collision
+3. Collision

 Collision coverage is insurance that covers the cost of vehicles that have sustained damage as the result of an accident.
 Incidents such as car crashes and rollovers or accidents where a driver hits a pole or drives into a fence are usually covered under collision insurance.

 Once your deductible has been paid, collision coverage will cover your car’s repairs or replace your car with a car of the same cash value.
-Collision coverage is not required if you own your car, but it is required if you are paying off a car loan or if you’re leasing a vehicle.
+Collision coverage is not required if you own your car, but it is required if you are paying on a car loan or if you’re leasing a vehicle.

-Personal injury protection (PIP) and uninsured motorist
+4. Personal injury protection (PIP) and uninsured motorists

 Many states require personal injury protection (PIP) coverage, which is also known as no-fault insurance.
-PIP covers medical expenses and possible lost wages, regardless of who is at fault in the accident.
+PIP covers medical expenses and possible lost wages regardless of who is at fault in the accident.
 PIP not only covers the policyholder but also covers the passengers whether they have health insurance or not.

-In the event that you are hit by a driver who does not stick around long enough for you to get their information, or the other driver does not have enough liability insurance themselves, you’ll have protection thanks to your uninsured motorist coverage.
+In the event that you are hit by a driver who does not stick around long enough for you to get their information or the other driver does not have enough liability insurance themselves, you’ll have protection thanks to your uninsured motorist coverage.
 This coverage protects you from having to pay for an accident that was not your fault.

 How will your car insurance deductible impact your rate?